top of page

 8:15 AM – 11AM

-Inside the international narrative therapy community David Rock Nylund is know as one of it's few world class therapeutic letter writers.
+Inside the international narrative therapy community David 'Rock' Nylund is know as one of it's few world class therapeutic letter writers.
 His training workshop introduces participants to the historical roots, writing frameworks, and unique practices/categories within the craft of therapeutic letter writing.

 Narrative Therapy Interviewing with Children and Families.